 RRT’s activities have grown gradually since the organization began as the Roman Road Town Team in 2012, incorporating in November 2014.
 In this financial year the organization will turn over c£50k.

-The CEO reports to the RRT Board.
+You will report to the RRT Board.
 The Board is non-executive and comprises:

 1. Chair – Holly Stout